bioinfodlsu/.github/profile/README.md

 Hello!

-Welcome to the GitHub page of the **Bioinformatics Lab at the De La Salle University, Manila**.
+Welcome to the GitHub page of the **Bioinformatics Lab at De La Salle University, Manila**.

 We build algorithms, software, and machine learning models to solve a wide range of problems in biology.